JuliaSIMD/LoopVectorization.jl/docs/src/examples/dot_product.md

 However, there is another bottle neck: we can only perform 2 aligned loads per clock cycle (or 1 unaligned load).
 [Alignment here means with respect to a memory address boundary, if your vectors are 256 bits, then a load/store is aligned if it is with respect to a memory address that is an integer multiple of 32 bytes (256 bits = 32 bytes).]
 Thus, in 4 clock cycles, we can do up to 8 loads.
 But each `fma` requires 2 loads, meaning we are limited to 4 of them per 4 clock cyles, and any unrolling beyond 4 gives us no benefit.

-Double precision benchmarks pitting Julia's builtin dot product (named `MKL` here), and code compiled with a variety of compilers:
+Double precision benchmarks pitting Julia's builtin dot product, and code compiled with a variety of compilers:
 ![dot](../assets/bench_dot_v2.png)
 What we just described is the core of the approach used by all these compilers.
 The variation in results is explained mostly by how they handle vectors with lengths that are not an integer multiple of `W`.
 I ran these on a computer with AVX512 so that `W = 8`.
 LLVM, the backend compiler of both Julia and Clang, shows rapid performance degredation as `N % 4W` increases, where `N` is the length of the vectors.
 This is because, to handle the remainder, it uses a scalar loop that runs as written: multiply and add single elements, one after the other.